 Defeating Dark Thoughts

-Despite being one of wrestling’s most legitimate tough guys, his bout with malaria left him feeling down to a point where he even considering suicide.
+Despite being one of wrestling’s most legitimate tough guys, his bout with malaria left him feeling down to a point where he even considering taking his own life.

 “I couldn’t stand it,” admitted Blackman.
 “I had been working out from the time I was just thirteen years old, so not being able to train was eating at me.
 Not being able to bang on the heavy bags and wrestle people were driving me crazy.